arduino/docs-content/content/arduino-cloud/00.guides/03.micropython/content.md

 - Ensure the device ID and Cloud password in the `secrets.py` file match with what is registered on the IoT Cloud.
 - Make sure your IoT Cloud Thing is correctly set up and your device is assigned to it.

 ## Conclusion

-This tutorial has guided you through the process of connecting your Arduino device to the Arduino IoT Cloud using MicroPython.
-You learned how to install the necessary library, set up your device, and control an LED via the IoT Cloud.
+This tutorial has guided you through the process of connecting your Arduino device to the Arduino Cloud using MicroPython.
+You learned how to install the necessary library, set up your device, and control an LED via the Arduino Cloud.
 This opens up possibilities for more complex applications, as you can control and monitor your Arduino device remotely.